tamuzeus/Tamuzeus/README.md

 - 👯 I’m looking to collaborate on any way i can, i need experience and i'm willing to get it!
 - 🤔 I’m looking for help with EVERYTHING, I LOVE LEARNING TO PROGRAM!
 - 📫 How to reach me: igortamuz@gmail.com or @zeus.avi.
-- ⚡ Fun fact: My english is not so good at speaking or writing, but reading is without problems (as you may have noticed HAHAHA!).

    ##